geracely/CS5001-Final-Project---Group-Chat-Bot/README.md

 **1. Clone files**
 Git clone this repository: https://github.com/geracely/CS5001-Final-Project---Group-Chat-Bot \
 The major files are:
-    * keys : contains Google sheet authentication json file.
-You can replace with your own authentication if you want to use your own Google sheet.
+* keys : a folder contains Google sheet authentication.
+Must be used with main.py
-    * main.py
+* main.py : the main driver of the program
-    * message_cleaner.py
+* message_cleaner.py : must be used with main.py

 **2. Install packages** \
 Run `pip install -r requirements.txt`, or install respectively as below: \